Mrivera104/sealpedigree/Batch1_Alignrment.md

 # STEP 2: Mark Duplicates using GATK

-The next step is to mark duplpicates in each BAM file using GATK.
-This is what the SMSC class has to say about the duplicat marking step:
+The next step is to mark duplicates in each BAM file using GATK.
+This is what the SMSC class has to say about the duplicate marking step:

 "Potential PCR duplicates need to be marked.
-Marking duplicates make sense even if you used a PCR-free library preparation procedure because reads identified as duplicates are not removed and can be included in the subsequent analyses if needed."
+Marking duplicates makes sense even if you used a PCR-free library preparation procedure because reads identified as duplicates are not removed and can be included in the subsequent analyses if needed."